kaelthasmanu/SquidStats/README.md

 - Uninstallation will **permanently delete** all SquidStats data and configurations
 - It's recommended to **backup** any custom configurations before uninstalling
-- Squid configuration will be restored from the automatic backup created during installation

-## To do

-_Future functionalities and planned improvements._

 ### Upcoming Features

 - **Interface Improvements** 🎨
   - Customizable dashboards
   - Report export (PDF, Excel)
-  - Real-time notifications

 - **Security Features** 🔒
   - User authentication